carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 To further maximize performance, we will use prepared statements and each query will be run in a transaction.

 ### Indexes and schema changes

+TODO here the database is created from scratch for every benchmark, because we want to investigate the effect on the indices as if they're built "on-the-fly".
+Deleting and creating the indices only could result in better balance, and it'll put the database in an incorrect state (compared to what we'd expect in the real world).

 The obvious first step to improving database performance is to add indices to the tables.
 Duplicati already uses indices, so there's not much we can do here.